nohn/watermeter/doc/HOWTO.md

 ## Taking a photo of your water meter

 You can use any camera you like as long as it shoots color images.
 Night vision cameras do not provide good results, as it's close to impossible to identify the analog gauges with a greyscale image.
-Therefore I use a standard camera and a white LED for illumination when taking photos.
+In this example, I use a standard camera and a white LED for illumination when taking photos:

-The following example is using

 * A Raspberry Pi Zero W running Raspberry OS
 * A cheap Raspberry Pi camera
 * A bright white 3.3V LED connected to GPIO 17

-In my experience, the worse the image quality, the easier it is for the OCR to read the digits.
-To see an example, how bad the quality can be, take a look at the [demo image](../public/demo/demo.jpg).
-Sometimes when the meter is fogged, the quality is even worse, but the results are still accurate.

-From cron, I call watermeter.py minutely.
-The script is taking care of driving the LED and the camera:
+The script taking care of driving the LED and the camera is run from cron:

 ```python
 from gpiozero import LED